 - a closed panel session for the panel to deliberate (if required)

 The decision of the panel is by a majority of votes with each member casting one vote.

 In the event of a tied vote the Chairperson would have a casting vote.

 The determination includes a written response from the panel similar to a court judgement outlining the reasons for the decision.

 Meetings are open to the public.

-If you wish to speak or address the Panel you need to request this in writing by 12 noon the day prior to the meeting with the appropriate application form emailed to email@example.com.
+If you wish to speak or address the Panel you need to request this in writing by 4pm on the Friday prior to the scheduled meeting with the appropriate application form emailed to email@example.com or via the webform below.
 If applications to address the Panel are not received by this time, permission to address the Panel may not be granted.

 The third Tuesday of each month commencing at 3:30pm.